 Treating narcolepsy will help reduce your symptoms.
 Work with your health care provider to create a plan that’s best for you.
 Learning healthy habits and taking medications can improve your life.
 Getting support from your family and friends will also help you to cope with narcolepsy at home and at work.

 Describe your sleeping problems to your health care provider.
 Be prepared to answer questions about your medical and family history.
-Try to keep a daily sleep diary for a week or 2.
+Try to keep a daily sleep diary for a couple of weeks.
 Record the times when you fall asleep and wake up.
 Also write down any symptoms you notice and what was happening just before the episode.
 A sleep study and daytime nap study can help diagnose narcolepsy.
 Your health care provider can help you find the medication that works best for you.
 He or she will discuss any possible side effects.

 A sleep study is done at a sleep clinic.
 Sensors will be placed on your head and body to record your brain waves and body movement.
 Your sleep will be monitored all night in a study called a polysomnogram.
 You will also have a daytime nap study called a multiple sleep latency test.
 The results will help your health care provider to diagnose narcolepsy.
 Then your treatment can be planned.